virtual doctor visit with woman

 How will the visit be conducted?

-Virtual visits are conducted using video and audio conferencing technology called WebEx.
-This step-by-step instruction sheet below walks you through the process.
-At the time of your virtual visit, simply click on the link we email you.
+Virtual visits are conducted using video and audio conferencing technology called Microsoft Teams, which works within your internet browser.
+At the time of your virtual visit, simply click on the link we email or text to you.

 If I’m still having technical issues, can the visit be conducted by telephone?